Construction and Skilled Craft TradesTechnical Vocational Certificate Programs

 Learn more about HVAC and Welding Technology programs offered by Workforce Development.

-Air Conditioning, Refrigeration and Heating Technology, PSAV Certificate
+Air Conditioning, Refrigeration and Heating Technology, CTC Certificate

 Program Purpose: To prepare students to enter employment in the HVAC field or, for those already in the HVAC field, to continue their education.
 Students will be trained to become HVAC helpers, mechanic assistants, mechanics or technicians and will explore the various career options to determine what exit point best fits their needs.
 Students will complete the requirements to receive an OSHA 1926 - 10-hour Safety card in the first course of the program.
 Students will acquire the skills needed to successfully complete industry-recognized certifications, including Environmental Protection Agency certification, which in this industry is typically used for employability purposes.
 The program is also aligned with industry-recognized certifications provided by NCCER.